Born in 1653, and known as Mademoiselle de Biron before her marriage, Marie-Madeleine managed to wake the interest of Louis XIV in the 1680’s.

 Her father, François de Gontaut, Marquis de Biron et Baron de Saint Blancard, served as lieutenant-general of the King’s armies.
-Her mother Elisabeth de Cossé-Brissac, a daughter of the Duc de Brissac, Grand Panetier of France.
-(The Grand Panetier of France is one of the Great Offices of the Masion Royal, responsible for the royal bread and such things, and was held by the family from the 16th century to 1782.)
+Her mother Elisabeth de Cossé-Brissac, a daughter of the Duc de Brissac, Grand Panetier de France.
+(The Grand Panetier de France was one of the Great Offices of the Masion Royal, responsible for the royal bread and such things, and was held by the family from the 16th century to 1782.)

-Six years later, in 1696, Marie Madeleine, now known as Madame de Nogaret, was appointed dame du palais of the Duchesse de Bourgogne and remained in her service until the death of the Duchesse in 1711.
+Six years later, in 1696, Marie-Madeleine, now known as Madame de Nogaret, was appointed dame du palais of the Duchesse de Bourgogne and remained in her service until the death of the Duchesse in 1712.
 The Duchesse de Bourgogne was rather fond of her and the two of them became close friends.

 Madame de Nogaret retired to the convent of Saint-Jacques after the death of her mistress and remained there for the rest of her life.
 She died aged seventy-one on August 14 in 1724.